CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ## Task 3: User Experience

 Let's experience how your users will navigate through your portal.
-In order to do this, **we recommend opening a private tab in your browser or using another browser to avoid seeing the admin/edit version of the portal.**
+In order to do this, **we recommend opening in a private tab in your browser or using another browser to avoid seeing the admin/edit version of the portal.**

-- Navigate to **https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.developer.azure-api.net**.
+- Navigate to **https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.developer.azure-api.net** .

   > Keep this browser session open as we will use it frequently throughout our labs.